 If you have questions contact Karen Gorton at 503-650-5680.

-The Healthy Start Advisory Committee (HSAC) is a committee of The Clackamas County Early Childhood Committee
+The Healthy Families Advisory Committee (HFAC) is a committee of The Clackamas County Early Childhood Committee

-Healthy Start Advisory Committee (HSAC) is responsible for:
+Healthy Families Advisory Committee (HFAC) is responsible for:

-- Providing input and direction in meeting the standards of Healthy Families of America (HFA) related to outreach and screening for Healthy Start of Clackamas County (HSCC) services.
+- Providing input and direction in meeting the standards of Healthy Families of America (HFA) related to outreach and screening for Healthy Families of Clackamas County (HFCC) services.

-- Serving as advisers in the planning, implementing, and assessing of HSCC program services.
+- Serving as advisers in the planning, implementing, and assessing of HFCC program services.

-- Development and recommendation of HSCC policies and programmatic modifications to the Clackamas County Early Childhood Committee (CCECC).
+- Development and recommendation of HFCC policies and programmatic modifications to the Clackamas County Early Childhood Committee (CCECC).

 - Monitoring, evaluating, and addressing quality assurance issues.